Holisha/6axis_revision/LOG.md

 - `bug`: bug found but **yet fix**
 - `other`: TBD

+## Version 6

 ## Version 5

 ### 8/30 - fan

+- Merge to master branch
 - Add new model ADBPN and remove output dir
 	- `new`: In model/DBPN/models.py: add new model ADBPN
 	- `new`: In utils.py: now can call new model by `--model-name ADBPN`